emirtuglu/emirtuglu/README.md

 ### Hi there 👋
-🔭 I'm freashman at Bilkent University CS department
+🔭 I'm a student at Bilkent University CS department
-🌱 I’m currently learning Java